 One last quote from an editorial in the spring 1962 edition of International Socialism about how the employers were preparing for eventual EU entry:

 “What business is doing now, the leaders of the Labour Movement should be doing for the European working class… This is a task which is urgent if it is to be ensured that the levelling of conditions, wages and social services is not to the lowest prevailing standards.
 The struggles which lie ahead for the European Labour Movement demand the maximum cooperation and coordination between the different national sections – the price is defeat and further depoliticisation.”

 At a time when the crisis of capitalism is driving the political right to risk derailing the historic project to unite and integrate the countries of Europe, the working class movement has every interest in frustrating this ambition.
 The “Balkanisation” of Europe would represent a historic defeat for human progress and would carry terrible risks of conflict and war in the nuclear age.
 By developing a Europe-wide movement against austerity, racism and xenophobia, the foundations for a very different Europe can be built. •

-John Palmer is visiting practitioner fellow at Sussex University European Institute, former European editor of The Guardian and founder political director of the European Policy Centre in Brussels.
 This is an excerpt from a longer article first published in the International Socialism journal.